Political commissar

 In the military, a political commissar or political officer (or politruk, a portmanteau word from политический руководитель) is a supervisory officer responsible for the political education (ideology) and organization of the unit to which they are assigned, with the intention of ensuring political control of the military.

 The function first appeared as commissaire politique (political commissioner) or représentant en mission (representative on mission) in the French Revolutionary Army during the French Revolution (1789–1799).
 Political commissars were heavily used within the International Brigades during the Spanish Civil War (1936–1939).
-They also existed, with interruptions, in the Soviet Red Army from 1918 to 1991, as well as in the armed forces of Nazi Germany from 1943 to 1945 as Nationalsozialistische Führungsoffiziere (national socialist leadership officers).
+They also existed, with interruptions, in the Soviet Red Army from 1918 to 1991, while a similar system existed in the armed forces of Nazi Germany from 1943 to 1945 as Nationalsozialistische Führungsoffiziere (NSFO; "National Socialist Leadership Officers").

 The function remains in use in China's People's Liberation Army.

 China

 People's Republic of China

 The position of political commissar (政治委员) existed in the Chinese Red Army since the Sanwan Reorganization of 1927 (三湾改编), which established military organizations at various levels with Chinese Communist Party committees.
 The practice was formalized with the principle of the "Party commands the gun" and the Gutian Conference of 1929.
 Red Army was part of the Communist revolution forces; thus Mao Zedong had constantly emphasized its role in both combat and political missions.
 The political commissioners were tasked to teach communist ideologies to internal members of the Red Army, as well as propaganda tasks targeting the enemy by showing the Red Army as a righteous force.

 In the People's Liberation Army (PLA), each level of the command has a dual-command structure, with a military organ and a Party organ.
 This collective leadership is held between the military commander (军事主官) and political commander (政治主官, i.e. the political commissar).
 The political commissar is always a uniformed military officer with both tactical and political training and Chinese Communist Party cadre.
 In the past, this position has been used to give civilian party officials some experience with the military.

 Usually, the operational command organ has the military commander as the highest decision maker, while the political commissar serves as the second-in-command.
 As the deputy, political commissar are largely responsible for administrative tasks such as public relations, unit welfare, mental health, morale, and political education.
 The party organs are chaired by the political commissar, with the military commanders serving as the deputy secretaries.
 This framework ensures that both military and political officers can collectively design the goals and tasks of their respective units.

 The role of the political commissar is not universal across different branches of the PLA.
 In the Ground Force (PLAGF), the political commissar is often second-in-command, while the military officer is responsible for the operation.
 Whereas in the Navy (PLAN), the political commissar and the Party committee are the supreme decision-makers, while military works are delegated to the operational commander as the second-in-command.